-A student who is caught plagiarizing or cheating will receive an "I" for that assignment or assessment.
+A student who is caught plagiarizing or cheating will be referred to administration and receive an "I" for that assignment or assessment.
 The student must redo the assignment/assessment on their own time and will forfeit the ability to earn a grade higher than 65% on the alternative assessment or assignment.
 Incidents of plagiarism or cheating will be referred to grade level administrators for appropriate disciplinary action.
 Disciplinary consequences for plagiarizing and cheating will be addressed on a case-by-case basis and may include the assignment of Extended Day Detention or Suspension.
 A student who wishes to challenge the accusation of cheating may appeal to the Principal.
+NOTE: If student plagiarizes/cheats on a midterm or final exam, they cannot make up this grade and it will receive a "0".